filerjs/filer/README.md

 recursive: true //default 'false'
 size: 5 //default 750.
 File chunk size in Kb.
 checksum: false //default 'false'.
-False will skip files if their size AND modified times are the same (regardless of content difference)
+False will skip files if their size AND modified times are the same (regardless of content difference).
+time: true //default 'false'.
+Preserves file modified time when syncing.
+links: true //default 'false'.
+Copies symlinks as links instead of resolving.

 Example: